-20 Top Things to Do in Osaka: Osaka Bucket List 2019
+25 Top Things to Do in Osaka: Osaka Bucket List 2021

-Universal Studios Japan (USJ) is the most visited amusement park in Japan along with Tokyo Disney Resort (Tokyo Disneyland and DisneySea).
-USJ offers numbers of fun and thrilling attractions in 9 different zones of Hollywood, New York, San Francisco, Jurassic Park, Waterworld, Amity Village, Universal Wonderland, Minion Park and The Wizarding World of Harry Potter.
-There are also seasonal events and limited-time attractions available through the year such as Halloween and Christmas.
+Universal Studios Japan (USJ) is the most visited theme park in Japan along with Tokyo Disney Resort (Tokyo Disneyland and DisneySea).
+USJ offers numbers of fun and thrilling attractions with themes of popular movies and characters such as Spiderman, Jurassic Park, JAWS, Harry Potter and Minions.
+The park is divided in 9 different zones of Hollywood, New York, San Francisco, Jurassic Park, Waterworld, Amity Village, Universal Wonderland, Minion Park and The Wizarding World of Harry Potter.
+Seasonal events and limited-time attractions are also available at the park through the year such as Halloween and Christmas.

 Besides attractions, Universal Studios Japan merchandise collections are hugely popular among visitors.
 You can find limited products of popular characters like Minions, Sesame Street, Hello Kitty and more!
 There are also cute character themed food and drinks available at the park.

 Instant e-tickets can be purchased online.